Caroline Graham Hansen: 2021–22 season

 In November 2021, she was temporarily taken off the active roster after experiencing a overly high heart rate and chest discomfort during a match.
 The club announced that she would be undergoing cardiac diagnostic tests as a result.
 The club later announced that would be returning to play after successfully undergoing treatment for a heart condition.
-Hansen returned to the pitch in Barcelona's UEFA Women's Champion's League second group stage match against Arsenal W.F.C., where she assisted Jenni Hermoso's second goal in a 4-0 win.
+Hansen returned to the pitch in Barcelona's UEFA Women's Champion's League second group stage match against Arsenal, where she assisted Jenni Hermoso's second goal in a 4–0 win.

 2022–23 season

 In January 2023, Hansen extended her contract with Barcelona until June 2026.
+She scored a hat trick in the 2023–24 Supercopa final.

+2023–24 season

+Graham Hansen had an exceptional 2023–24 season for Barcelona.
+One of five teammates that Sport gave a perfect 10 rating for the season, the newspaper said she was the best player in the world.
+In addition to her typical skillful wing play, Graham Hansen became Barcelona's top goalscorer in the league, also having nearly as many assists, with the number of goal contributions giving her the edge.

 International career

 In 2011, 16-year-old Hansen was a part of the Norwegian under-19 team who finished as runners-up in the 2011 UEFA Women's U-19 Championship, after losing the final against Germany.
 Hansen was also included in the Norwegian squad for the 2012 FIFA U-20 Women's World Cup in Japan, where the team reached the quarter-final.

 She made her senior debut for Norway against Belgium in November 2011.
 In June 2012 Hansen scored her first senior international goal in an 11–0 rout of Bulgaria, a match in which she also assisted more than half of Norway's goals.

 Hansen was named to Norway's squad for UEFA Women's Euro 2013 by veteran coach Even Pellerud.
-Winger Hansen and fellow teenage forward Ada Hegerberg at striker were important players in the Norwegian team which reached the competition's final.
+Winger Hansen and fellow teenage forward Ada Hegerberg at striker were important players in the Norwegian team which reached the competition's final; within the young Norway side, the pair and 20-year-old Kristine Minde were considered veterans.
 In the final at Friends Arena, Hansen won a 61st-minute penalty after drawing a foul from Saskia Bartusiak, but Germany's goalkeeper Nadine Angerer made her second penalty save of the match.
 Anja Mittag's goal gave the Germans their sixth successive title.

 Hansen's 2015 knee injury kept her out of that year's Algarve Cup, putting her in doubt for participation in the 2015 Women's World Cup.
 It was made official on 19 May 2015, that she would be ruled out of the World Cup after failing to recover from the injury in time for the competition.
-Hansen made her national team comeback in January of the following year, scoring one of Norway's 6 goals against Romania.
+Hansen made her national team comeback in January of the following year, scoring one of Norway's six goals against Romania.